josemrtnz/ECE-520-System-on-Chip-Design-and-Laboratory---Coursework-Jose-Martinez/README.md

 ### Professor: Dr Shahnam Mirzaei

-###### All labs and project for this class are located here.
+###### All labs and projects for this class are located here.
 This repository is intended for potential employers to look at to verify knowledge of SoC Design with FPGA.

 #### Course Description:
 ###### Introduction to system on chip design methodology that includes the study of ZYNQ and ARM architectures, AXI Interconnect, memory, real-time operating system (RTOS), peripheral interface and components, and contemporary high-density FPGAs.
 Lab: This laboratory course reinforces the system-on-chip design concept developed in the lecture course.
 It focuses on software hardware co-design and development and hardware verification of ZYNQ systems using Vivado software tools and ZYNQ development boards.